DanBergelandPillar/babysitter_kata/README.md

 - Family C pays $21 per hour before 9pm, then $15 the rest of the night
 - The time ranges are the same as the babysitter (5pm through 4am)

+The calculator:
+- Takes a babysitter start and end time, and a family, and returns total pay